KSP-KOS/KOS/doc/source/structures/gui_widgets/box.rst

         the ``max`` parameter, in which case the direction of the slider will be inverted, with the largest value at the bottom and the smallest at the top.

-        TODO: FIRE UP THE GAME AND TEST THE DIRECTION HERE.
-I AM TYPING FROM MEMORY ABOUT THE DIRECTIONS (TOP BEING SMALLEST NORMALLY) - THAT COULD BE WRONG.

     .. method:: ADDHLAYOUT